Maya Corrigan

 The first-class dinner menu, Titanic, April 14, 1912

-The Titanic waiters brought the food to the table on silver platters, offered diners a portion of every dish, and suggested a wine to pair with the food.
-We have no way of knowing how much of this meat-heavy feast the passengers consumed.
+We have no way of knowing how much of this heavy feast the passengers consumed.
 No recipes survive from the Titanic's kitchen, but recipes from that era tend to use butter and cream liberally.

 The dinner Val serves on the yacht in S'more Murders is a slimmed-down version of the original with fewer choices.
 She also modifies several dishes so vegetarians don't go hungry.
-She serves stuffed squash (vegetable marrow farci) for course three and a mushroom, rather than a goose liver, paté for course nine.
-But, at the request of the hostess, she adds a dish that wasn't invented until years after the Titanic had sunk—s'mores.
+She serves stuffed squash (vegetable marrow farci) for course three and a mushroom paté rather than goose liver paté, for course nine.
+But, at the request of the hostess, she adds s'mores, a treat that wasn't invented until years after the Titanic set sail.

 No one gets to finish Val's Titanic-inspired dinner, and it's the final meal for one person on the yacht.
 Val must cook up a scheme to catch the killer before s'more murders go down.